 Here are six ways your next HR hire can utilize tech solutions to make your company stronger, more agile, and more profitable:

-Long gone are the days when you put an ad in the classified section of the newspaper, brought in a few local applicants, and handed the hiree a giant stack of documents to sign before beginning work.
+Long gone are the days when you put an ad in the classified section of the newspaper, brought in a few local applicants, and handed the new hire a giant stack of documents to sign before beginning work.

 Today, hiring needs to be faster and more focused, but you need an HR department with technical expertise to get you there.

-There are lots of great apps—such as LinkedIn Recruiter, Rakuna and Workable—available for the purposes of placing your job listing in front of qualified people and sorting applications so that the cream of the crop rises to the top.
+There are lots of great apps available for the purposes of placing your job listing in front of qualified people and sorting applications so that the cream of the crop rises to the top.

-Additionally, digital communications software like Slack and Skype allows you to do better initial screening and expand your scope geographically and avoid the costly and time-consuming step of bringing in someone from a great distance who’s not the right fit.
+Additionally, digital communication tools allow you to expand your scope geographically while avoiding the costly and time-consuming step of bringing in someone from a great distance who’s not the right fit.

 Then there’s the document problem—and it’s not just for new hires.
 HR is inundated with paper, but it doesn’t have to be.

-Using cloud-based programs (like CartaHR) to manage your employee documentation allows you to save time, space, and money.
+Using cloud-based document management programs to manage your employee files allows you to save time, space, and money.
 Everything is in one place, and the right software can make searching for the document you need very easy.
 These programs also maximize security and automate compliance with document retention regulations.

 Implementing digital platforms and tools in the right way across your company can do wonders for business efficiency—one of the primary goals of a good HR department.